Quickly Search & Find Any Order with Stream Go’s Powerful Order Management & Search

 This also works the other way.
 You might have 20 orders.
 Each order may have a number of totes on them containing any number of items.
 You may want to build a number of orders into a pallet so you can trunk it to another depot or deliver to your customer.

-Using multilevel tracking gives you increased traceability throughout your logistics operation, particularly when you’re dealing with controlled substances, where you may, for instance not be able to open a sealed drugs bag to scan every individual item in it at every point.
+Tracking with Item Consolidation gives you increased traceability throughout your logistics operation, particularly when you’re dealing with controlled substances, where you may, for instance not be able to open a sealed drugs bag to scan every individual item in it at every point.

 Set icons and classifications for specific products